Optimal Error Analysis of Channel Estimation for IRS-assisted MIMO Systems: Generalization to Multi-Hop IRS-Assisted MIMO System

-where $N_0 = UM $,\! $N_{D+1} = LP $\! and \! $\wh \calB_D$ is the solution to \eqref{The loss function multi IRS MIMO model}. \end{theorem} The proof has been provided in {Appendix} \ref{Proof of upper bound for multi IRS}. \Cref{Upper bound of error difference multi IRS} ensures an optimal recovery error bound, given that the degree of freedom for the unknown variables in \eqref{The loss function multi IRS MIMO model} is $O(LP N_D+ UM N_1 + \sum_{i=1}^{D-1}N_d N_{d+1} )$.
+where $N_0 = UM $,\! $N_{D+1} = LP $\! and \! $\wh \calB_D$ is the solution to \eqref{The loss function multi IRS MIMO model}. \end{theorem} The proof has been provided in {Appendix}~\ref{Proof of upper bound for multi IRS}. \Cref{Upper bound of error difference multi IRS} provides an upper bound on the recovery error derived from a constrained least squares minimization, which scales with the total degrees of freedom of the unknown variables, i.e., $LP N_D+ UM N_1 + \sum_{i=1}^{D-1}N_d N_{d+1} $.
 However, it is noteworthy that while increasing the number of IRSs can expand service coverage, the recovery error of channel estimation may also increase when the number of time slots $T$ is limited.
 Therefore, in practical implementation, a balance should be struck between service coverage and recovery error.
-Similar to the analysis of the minimax lower bound using the Gaussian ensemble design in \Cref{minimax bound of error difference MIMO}, this result can also be extended to multi-hop IRS-assisted MIMO systems.
+A discussion of special cases analogous to the single-hop IRS-assisted MIMO system is presented in {Appendix}~\ref{appendix:error analysis for discussion of structured case}.